inmanta/inmanta-core/docs/reference/projectyml.rst

 Setting this to ``true`` will have the following consequences:

-- If no index is set in the project.yml file i.e. both index_url and extra_index_url are unset -> Pip's
-default behaviour to look for indexes will be used : environment variables, pip config files and then PyPi (in that order).
+- If no index is set in the project.yml file i.e. both ``index-url`` and ``extra-index-url`` are unset, then Pip's default search behaviour will be used: environment variables, pip config files and then PyPi (in that order).

-- If index_url and/or extra_index_url are set, they will be used and any index defined in the system's environment variables or pip config files will also be used (in that order).
+- If ``index-url`` and/or ``extra-index-url`` are set, they will be used and any index defined in the system's environment variables or pip config files will also be used (in that order) and passed to pip as extra indexes.

 - The ``PIP_PRE`` environment variable (if set) is no longer ignored and will be used to determine whether pre-release versions are allowed when installing v2 modules or v1 modules' dependencies.

 Example scenario
 """"""""""""""""